makhowastaken/GWGBC_FW/HWv1_1/README.md

 New on v1.11 (compared to v1.1)
 * Speaker resistor value changed to 150k instead of 51k.
 Unknown effect.
 * Two new caps near USB port.
 Unknown effect.

+New on v1.12 (compared to v1.11)
+* New headphone jack (because the one with the metal ring looks cooler)
+* R45 unpopulated (for gb printer fix as of fw 1.08)
+* Colors

 ## Updating